Home » Holiday Baking » Eagle Brand Lemon Pie

 • Allow the blended filling to sit as long as possible so the cream cheese can get stiff again and firm the pie up well.
 You shouldn’t have any trouble with this filling being runny because of the cream cheese.

-If you have a piping bag, you can go the extra mile like I did and pipe shapes around the edge.
+• If you want to decorate your pie and you have a piping bag, you can go the extra mile like I did and pipe shapes around the edge.
 Thin slices of lemon will tell your guests what flavor to expect and a pop of mint leaves would add extra contrast.

 Overhead shot of lemon icebox pie.